-Different laws apply to different types of insurance.
 The first question to ask is, "Do I have an ERISA plan?"
-The Employee Retirement and Income Security Act (ERISA) is a federal law that sets standards for certain health plans offered by employers.
+ERISA, or the Employee Retirement and Income Security Act, is a federal law that sets standards for certain health plans offered by employers.
 If your insurance is through your employer, call and ask your employer's benefits manager if you have an ERISA plan.